HomeTop HeadlinesBill Maher's BOLD Prediction

 - Advertisement -

-Bill Maher, the host of HBO’s “Real Time with Bill Maher,” has expressed firm belief that former President Donald Trump will not win the 2024 presidential election.
+Bill Maher, the host of HBO’s “Real Time with Bill Maher,” has expressed his firm belief that former President Donald Trump will not win the 2024 presidential election.
 Maher’s prediction comes amidst increasing unease among Americans about the forthcoming election and recent polls demonstrating a close contest between Trump and Vice President Kamala Harris.

 In a recent episode of his show, Maher confidently predicted the election results, leaving his guest panelists, including Israeli historian Yuval Noah Harari, author Fran Lebowitz, and political analyst Ian Bremmer, somewhat taken aback.